Removing the stress behind the bar: how to prevent injuries

 The ProGrip handle allows for better grip with the thumb, supporting the wrist and making muddling easier.
 In fact it's a design that we've now extended to our ice tools for added comfort when ice sculpting too.

-In fact, Uberbartools’ has a whole range of other bar tools to take some of the stress of the job away.
-The ASwizz, designed in collaboration with professional bartender, Antonio Lai, helps to save the strain when making those cocktails that require a bit of a swizzle.
+In fact, Überbartools™ has a whole range of bar tools that take some of the stress of the job away.
+The A-Swizz™, designed in collaboration with professional bartender Antonio Lai, helps to save the strain when making those cocktails that require a bit of a swizzle.
 And potentially save a trip to the physio too!

-Check out the range of ergonomically designed bar tools here and find out how you might save yourself some stress.
+Check out our range of ergonomically designed bar tools and discover how you can save yourself some stress.